S4KANA/ComboClicker9000/README.md

-Just a simple program for clicking through (parts of) the Devoted Druid or Heliod/Spike Feeder combos on MTGO
+Just a simple program for clicking through the Devoted Druid or Heliod/Spike Feeder combos on MTGO

 For Devoted Druid/Vizier: (Assumes "Auto-Mana" hotkey is the default 'w')